enviz/image_tampering_detection/README.md

 Phase1- Using ELA (Error Level Analysis) and standard CNN architecture using softmax to just detect whether an image is real or fake.

-Phase2- Finding the exact tampered region of an image using transfer learning.
+Phase2- Finding the exact tampered region of an image using transfer learning.(ELA+UNET,SRM+Fake Images)

 Results:
 Phase1- F1 score=0.88